kimmobrunfeldt/squint/README.md

 * take screenshots of each page from A and B versions of the app
 * output all diff images that contain changes into a directory

-That's the main intended use case for Squint.
+That's the main intended use case.
 The diffs will likely have false positives due to async loading or animations.
-That's by design, the main intention is not to be a full solution, but rather a light-weight solution.
+That's ok, the main intention is not to be a full solution, but rather a light-weight alternative.

 For most production setups, I'd recommend using [Percy](https://percy.io/) instead.
-That said, CLI flags have been designed customization in mind: you can for example run custom JS code before Puppeteer takes a screenshot
+That said, CLI flags have been designed customization in mind: you can for example run custom JS code before Puppeteer takes a screenshot.

 **Goodies:**